Public transport in New Zealand could be passenger focused, well co-ordinated and provide great regional connectivity.

 Currently, the government has budgeted for the 2021 to 2024 period, $2.6 Billion ($867 million per year) for subsidised public transport services and $2.3 billion ($767 million per year) for public transport infrastructure.

-Hence those regions with populations over 500,000 have better public transport services and smaller regions have moderate to no public transport services.
+Hence those regions with populations over 500,000 have better public transport services and regions with populations less than 500,000 have moderate to no public transport services.

-Under a more 'open' funding policy like the recently announced - Sustainable Public Transport Framework, the National Public Transport Authority would receive funding from the National Land Transport Fund and fares from the national 'tap and travel' payment/ticketing system and will be able to tailor funding solutions based on what a regional council public transport plans will be, the region's population density and rate payer public transport subsidies.
+With the passing of the Land Transport Management (Regulation of Public Transport) Amendment Bill, the National Public Transport Authority would receive funding from the National Land Transport Fund and fares from the national 'tap and travel' payment/ticketing system, to tailor funding solutions based on what a regional council public transport plans will be, the region's population density and rate payer public transport subsidies.

 What is the difference between 'subsidised' and 'non subsidised' public transport services